MagicStones23/Unity-Shader-Tutorial-Interactable-Energy-Shield/README.md

 # How to use

-This project is create in Unity2022.2
+This project was created in Unity2022.2

 Click shield to interact

 Press C to hide shield

 Press O to show shield

+Note: Some of the texture resources in this project came from Internet, do not use them in your commercial project

 https://user-images.githubusercontent.com/129722386/230711633-63775944-1afd-4299-b677-65857372ddb4.mp4